Home

 If your brain, nervous system, and muscles are operating efficiently, the execution of finite motor control movements such as short game shots are easy.
 On the other hand, if your brain telling your nerves, and consequently your muscles what to do is inefficient.
 The execution of finite motor control movements, again such as short game shots will be more difficult.

-I told Christopher motor control is the second area in which golf fitness exercises can be of benefit to the short game.
-The types of golf fitness exercise beneficial to the short game are balance exercises.
-Balance exercises are a type of golf fitness exercises.
+I told Christopher motor control is the second area in which golf exercises can be of benefit to the short game.
+The types of golf exercises beneficial to the short game are balance exercises.

 Let me explain, we understand motor control is the interaction of your brain, nerves, and muscles.
 The interaction can either be efficient or inefficient.
 Efficient motor control is good, especially for finite muscular activities such as short game shots.
 Golf fitness balance exercises "challenge" your nervous and muscular system interaction.
 Over time as these two systems are "challenged" through exercise they become more efficient.
 Essentially they operate together more efficiently.
 Resulting in higher levels of motor control and the ability to execute finite motor skills (i.e. short game golf shots).